-Welfare Gains from Trade in Multi-Sector Models: The Role of Aggregation and Income Elasticities
+Unequal Welfare Gains from Trade across Countries: The Role of Aggregation and Income Elasticities

 Sectoral heterogeneity has been shown to affect country-level welfare gains from trade that can be calculated by sector-specific trade elasticities and home expenditure shares.
 However, empirical analyses of multi-sector models are restricted to a limited number of countries and sectors, mostly due to the lack of data on sector-specific home expenditure shares.
 This paper first proposes a solution to this limitation by changing the way that foreign products are aggregated at the destination country, where "unbiased" multi-sector welfare gains can be captured by using country-specific trade elasticity measures.
 Second, the restrictive assumption of unitary importer-income elasticity is relaxed, and it is shown that the trade elasticity in the calculation of welfare gains is replaced by the newly-introduced welfare elasticity, a function of trade and income elasticities.
 Empirical evidence suggests that equal percentage changes in home expenditure shares result in unequal gains across countries depending on their elasticity measures.